joshbegley/nyt-latest/README.md

 https://nytimes.com/2022/06/25/business/michel-david-weill-dead.html?searchResultPosition=9

 **Gareth Bale Will Join Los Angeles F.C. in Major League Soccer**\
-`Bale, who helped Wales qualify for the World Cup, will prepare for the tournament in the United States.
-An announcement is expected Sunday.`\
+`Bale, who helped Wales qualify for the World Cup, will prepare for the tournament in the United States.`\
 https://nytimes.com/2022/06/25/sports/soccer/gareth-bale-lafc-mls.html?searchResultPosition=10